Andrew Trollope: Biography

 Trollope returned to France with Henry Beaufort, 3rd Duke of Somerset to aid in the capture of Calais.
 Somerset failed to achieve this, but Trollope did persuade the garrison of Guînes to come over to the Lancastrians, and was appointed bailiff of Guînes on 24 March and expected to defend it.
 However, Somerset's defeat at the Battle of Newenham Bridge (Pont de Nieulay) on 23 April and the failure of Mundeford to supply a relief force (it was intercepted at the port of Sandwich in June) forced Trollope to surrender Guînes to the Yorkists shortly afterwards, and he then returned to England.

 Trollope proved to be an invaluable strategist to Margaret of Anjou.
 He took part in the ambush at the Battle of Worksop on York's march north in December 1460 and then supposedly devised the Lancastrian plan at the Battle of Wakefield, where York and Richard Neville, 5th Earl of Salisbury were killed.
 Andrew Trollope also fought at the Second Battle of St Albans (where he stepped on a caltrop) and was knighted by Prince Edward.

 His importance to the Lancastrian cause can be seen by the fact that, in March 1461, the recently proclaimed King Edward IV offered a £100 reward to anyone who killed "certain named enemies of the House of York", which included Trollope.

 At the Battle of Towton (29 March 1461) Trollope shared the command of the Lancastrian vanguard with Henry Percy, 3rd Earl of Northumberland, against the Yorkist army of Edward IV.
 Considered the "opposite number" of his contemporary William Neville, 1st Earl of Kent, Trollope's death in the battle was "a damaging blow" for the future of the Lancastrian cause.
 He was posthumously attainted, and his son David Trollope was also killed at Towton.

 Family

-Trollope and his wife, Elizabeth Mundeford, had a daughter who became Margery Calle when she married Richard Calle of Bacton, bailiff of the Pastons.
+Trollope and his wife, Elizabeth Mundeford, had a daughter who became Margaret Calle when she married Richard Calle of Bacton, bailiff of the Pastons.
+Richard Calle had previously been married to Margery Paston, which had caused a famous rift in the Paston family.
 The Bishop was called but he could not annul the marriage so the couple were banished.
 The daughter was not forgiven but Richard was in time re-employed.